Based on what you've told us, it looks like you're covered by the Security Services Industry Award [MA000016].

 - for all the hours they work

-- the ordinary pay rate for the hours between when they were originally rostered to start work and when they actually started work.
+- the minimum hourly pay rate for the hours between when they were originally rostered to start work and when they actually started work.

 Example: When employees have to start later to get a break between shifts